guilhermeginezsilva/bank-account-transfer-api/README.md

     ###After download, you may find a "import" button in the top of the screen.
 Just import the script and you will be available to make the requests.

-* To test performance and multi threading safe mechanism i've created a html page to make a stress test, it's simple, but powerful.
+* To test performance and multi threading safe mechanism, I've created a html page to make a stress test, it's simple, but powerful.
 With this tool I could get very good performance results from the application.

     ###In the releases directory just open the
-    stress-test.html and run it;
+    stress-test.html and run it on your browser, I've just tested on Chrome, but it may work on other ones;

+* Important:
-	Important: If you start receiving error transactions after a lot of good transactions, probably that's because the account balance is insufficient, just restart the application, it will reset the balances.
+1. If you start receiving error transactions after a lot of good transactions, probably that's because the account balance is insufficient, just restart the application, it will reset the balances.

+2. Thist page already comes with 2 default accounts filled in the fields, these accounts have a balance of:
+Account1(7e75dff6-05b9-4cf6-aaa1-701007d6c09c): £ 100,000.00
+Account2(7e75dff6-05b9-4cf6-aaa1-701007d6c09c): £ 50,000.00

+3. These data are always created when the application starts, so if you restart the application it will recreate all the data:
+Customer (ddcdfb95-2a6e-4156-b295-f01516cd3b5c): Customer 1
+Customer (7d788634-1cbf-4286-ad8f-60289621341c): Customer 2

+Account (7e75dff6-05b9-4cf6-aaa1-701007d6c09c): £ 100,000.00
+Account (7e75dff6-05b9-4cf6-aaa1-701007d6c09c): £ 50,000.00